 Stronger Than The Truth: Well, at least she put a happy song first to anchor the album.
 This is the epitome of classic Reba McEntire; heartfelt and absolutely heartbreaking.
 Penned by Hannah Louise Blaylock and Autumn McEntire (Reba McEntire’s niece), this is the kind of song you feel down to your bones.

 Storm in a Shot Glass: It wouldn’t be a Reba McEntire album if there weren’t one song to remind us all how badass women can be, especially when we’re mad.
-Yet another instant party classic, this power mantra is an impressive one.
-Surprisingly, some of her best vocals happen in this song.
+Yet another instant party-girl classic, this power mantra is an impressive one.
+Though it isn’t a ballad, I think some of her best vocals happen in this song.
 I usually enjoy her voice when it is tempered more and she isn’t belting, but there’s no denying she rocked it on this track.
 Besides which, one can never, ever go wrong with a song written in any part by Leslie Satcher.
-That’s just a fact.
+That’s just a cold, hard fact.

 No ‘U’ in Oklahoma: Cheekiness at it’s best.
 God Bless Reba McEntire and Ronnie Dunn.
 That’s all.